 The fires sparked again a few days later and their friend could see the flames clearly from their front deck.

 McKinney, who was born in Edmonton, has 25 years of experience working with the National Parks and Wildlife Service in New South Wales, Australia.
 He had the highest field position in his state and worked in fire control.
 He also consults with bush fire management planning and was the assistant director with the Federal Department of Environment.
+Since retiring, McKinney has become very vocal about his concerns for the environment and the threat of bush fires.

 He has written several letters to politicians, ministers and local news outlets about his concerns, asking what government officials will do to mitigate disasters such as these.
 His letters, however, have gone unanswered.